XiaoweiWang/ime-stroke/README.md

 ##Run

-Make a copy of all files in one directory.
+Make a copy of the directory.

+On Linux operating systems, go to the "stroke-engine/" directory ,run *make test_stroke*, and run *./test_stroke search_stroke*, in which you can replace *search_stroke* with any valid stroke string, e.g. "pz", "n", "h?p".
+The running time for a 10,000-time-repeated search will be shown (in seconds).

 On Windows operating systems, include all .cpp and .h files in an project, compile and run.
 This should give results in a console window.

 ##License